 If you find yourself with a layover at KLIA and need to kill a few hours or survive an overnight stop, here are my tips on things to do at Kuala Lumpur International Airport.
-Here’s a link to an interactive map, to help you work out what’s what.
-Just keep in mind there are two sections to the airport KLIA and KLIA2, with KLIA2 catering to low-cost airlines.
+Just keep in mind there are two sections to the airport KLIA and klia2, with klia2 catering to low-cost airlines.

-The airport is attached to a mall, called Gateway@KLIA2.
-There are quite a few good shops, including jewellery, clothing, shoes and electronics stores.
-Gateway is separate to the airport, so you’ll need to clear customs to have a look around the shops and possibly buy some things, before going back through security and customs for your flight.
+The airport is attached to a mall, called [email protected].
+There are quite a few good shops, including jewellery, clothing, shoes and electronics stores. [email protected] shopping mall is separate from the airport, so you’ll need to clear customs to have a look around the shops and possibly buy some things, before going back through security and customs for your flight.
 But, if you have 5 hours layover and want to stretch your legs, it could be worth it for you.
-Find Gateway@KLIA2 here.

 3. Eat amazing local food, really cheap

-If you do go into Gateway@KLIA2, get yourself downstairs to NZ Curry House.
-It’s a big open-plan food-court style area at the very bottom of Gateway and it’s super low-key.
-The food here is awesome, local and really, really cheap.
+If you do go into [email protected], head downstairs to the food court.
+It’s a big open-plan area at the very bottom of [email protected] and it’s super low-key.
+The food here is awesome, local, and really, really cheap.
 If you haven’t tried Malaysian food before, this is your chance!
-It looks to me like a lot of the airline staff eat here, which is a good sign, you always to eat where the locals eat.
+It looks to me like a lot of the airline staff eat here, which is a good sign, you always want to eat where the locals eat.
 Try the Thosai Masala and Roti Chanai, washed down with an Ice Lychee Tea.
-It cost us $7 AUD for a mountain of food!
-Find NZ Curry House here.
+It cost us very little for a mountain of food!

 If you really need to catch up on sleep during your longer-length layover and don’t want to sleep on the airport floor, then there are a few options for you to consider: